Watermarking Language Models with Error Correcting Codes: Introduction

 Prior watermarking schemes achieve many but not all of these qualities.
-For instance, \citet{kuditipudi2023robust} introduces \textit{distortion-free} watermarks that do not modify the output distribution in expectation, but their detection method is computationally expensive due to the use of permutation tests.
-Taking a cryptographic perspective, \citet{christ2023undetectable} introduces theoretically \textit{undetectable} watermarks, but their methods do not have robustness empirically.
-We instead aim to achieve the three desired properties, by leveraging error correcting codes.
-While \cite{qu2024provably} also use error correction codes to develop robust watermarks, their focus of embedding a multi-bit string (such as an user ID) in the text is different from ours.
+For instance, {\citet{kirchenbauer2023watermark} partition the vocabulary into green and red sets based on a hash function of the context, and increase the sampling probability of green-listed tokens.
+While this logit bias introduces a detectable watermark signal, it may also degrade generation quality.} \citet{kuditipudi2023robust} introduces \textit{distortion-free} watermarks that do not modify the output distribution in expectation, but their detection method typically requires permutation tests, which could be computationally expensive.
+Taking a cryptographic perspective, \citet{christ2023undetectable} introduces theoretically \textit{undetectable} watermarks, but their methods do not have robustness empirically. {\citet{christ2024pseudorandom} introduce \textit{pseudorandom codes} (PRC) for watermarking and discussed their theoretical properties.
+But their watermark signal depends on fixed token positions, which makes the method vulnerable to edits that alter token indices, such as deletions.} We aim to achieve the three desired properties by leveraging error correcting codes.
+While \cite{qu2024provably} also use error correction codes to develop robust watermarks, their focus of embedding a multi-bit string (such as a user ID) in the text is different from ours.
 For further discussion of related work, see \cref{sec: related work}.

 \textbf{Contributions.} Our paper introduces the \textbf{Robust Binary Code (RBC) watermark}, a novel watermark designed for reliable detection of machine-generated text.
 RBC leverages error-correcting codes (ECCs) combined with a sliding-window encoding mechanism to embed statistical signals effectively into generated content.
 Our contributions are as follows: \begin{compactenum} \item \textbf{Robustness via Error Correction.} RBC enhances watermark robustness by utilizing ECCs to encode messages derived from sliding-window token contexts.
 Empirically, RBC demonstrates superior resilience to substantial text perturbations, including random deletions, insertions, translations, and paraphrasing attacks, outperforming various baselines. \item \textbf{Strong Detection Power.} We establish theoretical guarantees linking watermark detectability directly to language model entropy.
 Empirically, RBC achieves high detection power, even in short texts, outperforming prior distortion-free approaches, with detection probabilities higher across various text lengths. \item \textbf{Minimal Distortion and High Quality.} Our RBC watermarking is next-token distortion-free, preserving the original distribution of the language model output at each generation step.
 Empirical evaluations show that RBC maintains generation quality in several metrics (e.g., perplexity) compared to watermarking methods that induce larger distribution shifts. \end{compactenum}